 Yes, this was an April Fool’s prank.
 We’re not actually going to produce a Mary Rose Sauce.
 Sorry!

 Obviously, this was inspired by the existence of the popular seafood dressing, Marie Rose Sauce, which is sometimes claimed to have been invented by the Mary Rose dive team.
-It was actually created in the 1960s by TV cook Fanny Craddock, and is nothing to do with the Mary Rose.
+It was actually created long before the rediscovery of the Mary Rose, and is nothing to do with the ship.
 The spelling should have given that away, though…

 The award winning Mary Rose Museum in Portsmouth Historic Dockyard is home to Henry VIII’s favourite warship, Mary Rose.
 The Museum, which opened in 2013 to great acclaim, has announced that it will release a new condiment, Mary Rose Sauce.
 Its release will coincide with its second anniversary in May 2015.